copenhagenatomics/SpindleTalker2/README.md

 PD144 = 3000 (PD144 is the speed in RPM that your spindle will run when the output frequency is 50Hz)
 ```
 When my application connects to the VFD initially it queries PD005, PD011 and PD144 to obtain the maximum supported frequency, the minimum supported frequency and what RPM 50Hz equates to respectively.
 It then uses these figures to calculate the maximum and minimum RPM and will not send commands to exceed these.
 Therefore it is important that these are set correctly.

+You can find more information about how to (setup the VFD http://www.halfbakedmaker.org/?category=CNC+Router) here, from Robert C Baruch.

 I've also left as much of the RS485 protocol command stack exposed as is practical to assist anyone else trying to develop their own software.